openid/sharedsignals/openid-sharedsignals-framework.md

 ## Receiver Subject Processing {#receiver-subject-processing}

-A SSE Receiver MUST make a best effort to process all members from a Subject in an SSE event.
+A SSF Receiver MUST make a best effort to process all members from a Subject in an SSF event.
 The Transmitter Configuration Metadata {{discovery-meta}} defined below MAY define certain members within a Complex Subject to be Critical.
-A SSE Receiver MUST discard any event that contains a Subject with a Critical member that it is unable to process.
+A SSF Receiver MUST discard any event that contains a Subject with a Critical member that it is unable to process.